Holland Hall guard, TU commit Elise Hill liked what she saw in Angie Nelp's first year

-“I felt like with every single coach on that coaching staff, I had a connection with,” the 2023 graduate said.
+“I felt like with every single coach on that coaching staff, I had a connection with,” Hill said.
 “And then, of course, a winning program, they had a really good season last year.
 I know coach (Angie) Nelp has a great vision for what’s coming for TU.”

 “You know, I really didn’t look at the distance and the location as far as my recruiting,” Hill said.
 “It was just, I guess, the fit.”